 Linking back to PhD work

-The DToU topic also bridges back with my PhD work on modelling and reasoning of data-use policies, in research / collaboration contexts (e.g. e-Science, scientific workflows), with the following questions:
+The DToU topic bridges back with my PhD work on modelling and reasoning of data-use policies, in research / collaboration contexts (e.g. e-Science, scientific workflows), with MIMO workflows.
+See my previous research homepage for more details if interested.